Induced subgraphs and tree decompositions II. Toward walls and their line graphs in graphs of bounded degree: Introduction

+(We remark that, while the present paper was under review, Conjecture \ref{conj:wall} was proved using a different method \cite{Korhonen}.
+However, the techniques developed here provide foundation to a significant body of future work \cite{twx, treealpha, twv, longclaw, c4prismfree, twiii, twvi, twiv}.)

-This remains open, though in \cite{Aboulker2020OnGraphs} it is proved for proper minor-closed classes of graphs (in which case the bound on the maximum degree is not needed anymore). \begin{theorem}[\cite{Aboulker2020OnGraphs}] For every graph H there is a function $f_H : \mathbb{N} \to \mathbb{N}$ such that every graph of treewidth at least $f_H(k)$ and with no $H$-minor contains a subdivision of $W_{k \times k}$ or the line graph of a subdivision of $W_{k \times k}$ as an induced subgraph. \end{theorem}
+In \cite{Aboulker2020OnGraphs} it is proved for proper minor-closed classes of graphs (in which case the bound on the maximum degree is not needed anymore). \begin{theorem}[Aboulker, Adler, Kim Sintiari and Trotignon \cite{Aboulker2020OnGraphs}] For every graph H there is a function $f_H : \mathbb{N} \to \mathbb{N}$ such that every graph of treewidth at least $f_H(k)$ and with no $H$-minor contains a subdivision of $W_{k \times k}$ or the line graph of a subdivision of $W_{k \times k}$ as an induced subgraph. \end{theorem}

 In this paper we prove several theorems supporting Conjecture~\ref{conj:wall}.
 In order to state our main results, we need a few more definitions.

 A {\em path} is a graph $P$ with vertex set $\{p_1, \hdots, p_k\}$ and edge set $\{p_1p_2, p_2p_3, \hdots, p_{k-1}p_k\}$.
 We write $P = p_1 \dd \hdots \dd p_k$, and we say $p_1$ and $p_k$ are the {\em ends} of $P$.
 The {\em length} of the path $P$ is the number of edges in $P$.
 We say that $P$ is a path {\em from $p_1$ to $p_k$}, where $p_1$ and $p_k$ are the vertices of degree one in $P$.
 The {\em interior of $P$} is denoted $P^*$ and is defined as $P \setminus \{p_1, p_k\}$.